 monsters.
 He was just glad it was hard to tell who some sort of creatures were.

 He was a Celeritate.
 However, when Celeritates were around humans they looked

 thank-you.
 I’m actually looking for someone.
 I don’t know her name.
 She has

 really dark hair, blue-ish eyes and she dropped her knife when we were hunting

 the deserted village about 20 miles that ways,” Officer Jonas pointed to the

 opening of the forest that Sylvana always ran out of.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Fantasybookworm2012Write a Review